IITDBGroup/CS595-ModernBigDataAnalytics/2021-fall/_pages/project.md

 ### Add Support for Uncertain Order-aware Queries To Spark (1-2 students)

 [Uncertainty-annotated databases](http://www.cs.iit.edu/~dbgroup/projects/ua-db.html) are a light-weight framework for dealing with uncertainty (e.g., missing values) in data which has been implemented on-top of Spark.
 In this project you will extend this implementation to support new types of queries, specifically queries that order data such as `ORDER BY ...
-LIMIT` queries and windowed aggregation queries.
+LIMIT`{:.sql} queries and windowed aggregation queries.

 ### Implement Provenance-based Data Skipping on Spark (1-3 students)